PWNAGERobotics/ScoutingPASS/docs/Configuration.md

 ## Overview

 A JSON configuration file controls the elements of the game to track.
 Create a new configuration file each year for the new game, or tweak it week to week to refine your scouting.
-No additional coding needed.
+No additional coding is needed.

 Example configurations are located in the <YEAR> directories.
-For examples, there are configurations for 2021, 2022, and 2023.
+For example, there are configurations for 2021, 2022, and 2023.

-Technically, this is a javascript file which contains a variable that is a JSON string.
-For all practical purposes you can ignore the javascript part and treat this as a JSON file.
+Technically, this is a javascript file that contains a variable that is a JSON string.
+For all practical purposes, you can ignore the javascript part and treat this as a JSON file.

 The main section of the JSON contains the global attributes and the 5 sections of the game.
 (FIVE SECTIONS?!? - We consider pre-match and post-match as parts of the game to facilitate the collection of scouting data.)